Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 ‘Pestilence’ in the Greek is thanatos, the normal word for ‘death’, as in the previous sentence.
 English has an analogous use of the word in ‘Black Death’, referring to bubonic plague.

 Do then the four horsemen of the Apocalypse have some geographical bearing?
-As shown in the table below, the correspondence with the horses in Zechariah, while not exact, is perhaps strong enough to suggest that do.
+As shown in the table below, the correspondence with the horses whose directions are specified in Zechariah is perhaps strong enough to suggest that they do.
 The black horse is associated with the north, though not exclusively.
-The pale horse is associated with the south.
-The unspecified directions of the white and red horses are confirmed to be east and west respectively.
+The pale horse is associated with the south, and is expressly said to have authority over ‘a fourth of the earth’.
+The unspecified white and red horses are associated chiefly with the west.

 |Red horse||Europe||West||First World War||1914-1918|